-The sources found here are scholarly publications on and related to the topic of Marine and Freshwater Biology.
+The sources found here are scholarly publications on and related to the topic of Marine and Freshwater Science.
 The following resources will allow you to locate sources have been written and published by researchers in the field.

 Databases are a more subject focused collection of academically published materials.
 To search for articles and publications which are related to Marine and Freshwater Biology try using the following databases.
 For a broader search or for more multidisciplinary databases see Core Resources.